Cyber Vision New UI

 • event_name: alert type name

-• severity id: 2 (The value changes based on the severity of the alert rule.)
+• severity id: numeric value based on the severity of the alert rule

-• SCVAuthorId=user uuid (optional): This field is populated only if a user manually acknowledged an alert; it is empty when the system cleared the alert.
+• SCVAuthorId (optional): User ID if a user manually acknowledged an alert; empty if the system cleared the alert

-• msg=The value changes based on the alert type and the event_class_id.
+• msg: Value changes based on alert type and event_class_id

 • assetId